-The chassis has slots for four Ethernet line cards and two controller cards or five Ethernet line cards and one controller card.
-The functions of the slots, which are numbered starting with 0, are predefined and can not be changed.
+The chassis has slots for ten Ethernet line cards and two AT-SBx31CFC960 Controller Fabric Cards.
+The functions of the slots, which are numbered starting with 0, are predefined and may not be changed.
 Figure 5 identifies the slots.

 Figure 5.
-Chassis Slots for Ethernet Line and Controller Cards
+Slots for the Ethernet Line and Controller Cards

-Chassis slots 0 to 3 are for Ethernet line cards.
+Slots 0 to 3 and 6 to 11 are for the Ethernet line cards.
 Each slot can accommodate one card.
 You may install the cards in any order or variety in the slots.
-For more information on the cards, refer to Chapter 2, "Overview of the Ethernet Line Cards" on page 31.
+For more information on the line cards, refer to Chapter 2, "Overview of the Ethernet Line Cards" on page 31.

-Chassis slot 4 is for the AT-SBx31CFC960 Controller Fabric Card.
+Slots 4 and 5 are for the AT-SBx31CFC960 Controller Fabric Card.
+Each slot can accommodate one controller card.
 The chassis must have at least one controller card.
+Installing two controller cards provides these benefits: